cmlewis/Adobe-CS-Scripts/README.md

 A collection of scripts that can be used in Adobe Creative Suite.
 I do not claim full ownership of all scripts.
 See comments in files for details.

+### Included Scripts
+- **create-grid-guide-*.jsx:** Use these plugins to easily create grids with guides.
+The plugin prompts the user to enter the column width and row height for the grid.
+Useful for creating CSS sprites.

 ### Usage
 #### Photoshop Scripts
 - Download script and place into ```Program Files\Adobe\Adobe Photoshop CSx.x\Presets\Scripts``` (or Mac equivalent)